 CMAs are large cities with an urban core population of at least 100,000, based on the previous census.
+The CMAs are based on 2001 census boundaries.

-Here is a list of the 25 CMAs and the communities included in them.
+Here is a list of the 27 CMAs and the communities included in them.
 Please note that Indian Reserves, although geographically part of certain CMAs, are excluded from the LFS.
-For further descriptions of CMAs or other geographic areas used by Statistics Canada, visit the website: www.statcan.ca/english/Subjects/Standard/sgc/sgcindex.htm.
+For further descriptions of CMAs or other geographic areas used by Statistics Canada, visit the website: www.statcan.ca/english/Subjects/Standard/sgc/2001/2001-sgc-index.htm.